MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3005-review-code-for-ldap-injection-vulnerabilities.md

 ## How to fix violations

-For the user-controlled portion of LDAP statements, consider one of the following:
+For the user-controlled portion of LDAP statements, consider one of:
 1. Allow only a safe list of non-special characters.
 1. Disallow special character
 1. Escape special characters.